 SharePoint Online: How to Create a Subsite using PowerShell?

-Requirement: Create a Subsite in SharePoint Online using PowerShell
+Requirement: Create a Subsite in SharePoint Online using PowerShell.

 How to Create a Subsite in SharePoint Online?

 Subsites in SharePoint Online can be created within any existing root site or inside another subsite.
-By default, site owners (or users with full control or Manage Hierarchy) have permissions to create subsites.
+By default, site owners (or users with full control or Manage Hierarchy) have permission to create subsites.
 To add a subsite in SharePoint Online, follow these steps:

-- Sign in to your SharePoint Online site as Site Collection Administrator/Site Owner >> Navigate to the site under which the new subsite is to be created.
+1. Sign in to your SharePoint Online site as Site Collection Administrator/Site Owner >> Navigate to the site under which the new subsite is to be created.

-- Click on Site Settings Gear Icon >> Choose “Site Contents” (or Click on the Site Content link from the Quick Launch)
+2. Click on Site Settings Gear Icon >> Choose “Site Contents” (or Click on the Site Content link from the Quick Launch) in the classic sites.

 SharePoint Online: PowerShell to Create Subsite